 On my ASUS laptop, I have multiple options to choose from:

 - Ultimate – laptop uses only the dGPU for maximum performance at the expense of battery life.

-- Standard – laptop switches GPUs automatically, but the video is routed through the weaker iGPU.
+- Standard – laptop switches between the two GPUs automatically, but the video signal data is routed through the weaker iGPU.
 This causes a drop in performance, ranging from a few percentages to quite a lot, depending on the games and applications you run.

 Your options will differ based on the laptop manufacturer.
 Keep that in mind and read the manual, if you’re unsure what each option does.